Fejiri Okenabirhie: Shrewsbury Town

 It was announced on 10 June 2018 that Okenabirhie had joined League One side Shrewsbury Town on a two-year deal.
 He made his debut on 4 August in the first game of the season, a 1–0 home loss to Bradford City in which he replaced Stefan Payne for the final nine minutes.
 His first goals came on his eighth appearance, a 6–0 win against Tranmere Rovers at the New Meadow on 9 October, after which manager John Askey considered fielding him as a starter in league games.

 On 17 November, Okenabirhie opened his league account for the Shrews in a 3–2 home win against Rochdale, and was praised by caretaker manager Danny Coyne.
 He netted again in the next four league games, as well as two in an FA Cup first round replay 3–1 at Salford City on 21 November.

 Okenhabirhie equalised with a late penalty as Shrewsbury came from 2–0 down at half time to defeat Stoke City 3–2 away in the third round of the same tournament on 15 January 2019, and two weeks later he scored another hat-trick, albeit in a 4–3 loss at Bradford.
 He finished the season as the team's top scorer with 16 goals from 49 games, the last of which guaranteed a 1–1 draw at Coventry City in the penultimate match on 28 April, keeping the Shrews in League One; afterwards manager Sam Ricketts said that he would be the principal striker for the following season.

 Doncaster Rovers

-On 30 January 2020, Okenabirhie joined fellow League One club Doncaster Rovers on a two-and-a-half year deal.
+On 30 January 2020, Okenabirhie joined fellow League One club Doncaster Rovers on a two-and-a-half-year deal.
 The fee was undisclosed, though it is understood to be higher than £75k, which was originally reported by various sources.
 Okenabirhie was released by the club at the end of the 2021–22 season following relegation to League Two, the club continuing to support Okenabirhie through his recovery from a long-term achilles injury.

 Cambridge United

-On 29th July 2022, Cambridge United announced the signing of Okenabirhie on a one year deal.
+On 29 July 2022, Cambridge United announced the signing of Okenabirhie on a one-year deal, which was then extended for another year.
+On 1 May 2024 the club announced that the player would be released at the end of his contract.

+Modern Sport

+In September 2024, Okenabirhie joined Egyptian side Modern Sport.